external-secrets/kubernetes-external-secrets/README.md

 kubectl apply -f https://raw.githubusercontent.com/godaddy/kubernetes-external-secrets/master/external-secrets.yml
 ```

-This create all the necessary resources and a `Deployment` in the `kubernetes-external-secrets` namespace.
+This creates all the necessary resources and a `Deployment` in the `kubernetes-external-secrets` namespace.

 ### Add a secret